 When you hear anyone refer to your core, you no doubt think of your abs — or at least some other guy or gal's enviable six-pack.

-While the abdominal muscles are a vital component to your core, and the ones that get the most attention, other muscles make up this area of the body as well.
-The muscles of your lower back, glutes and even hips play a role in core strength.
+While weak abdominal muscles play a role in overall core strength, other muscles make up this area of the body as well.
+The muscles of your lower back, glutes and even hips contribute to core strength, too.
 Any weakness in these muscles can bring about a number of problems and issues.

-Lower back pain is another good indicator of weakness in your core muscles.
 When your core isn't as strong or balanced as it should be, the curvature of your lumbar spine can change.
-Even the slightest difference can place undue pressure on the vertebrae, discs or articulate facets that make up your spine, as well as the muscles, tendons and ligaments that surround it, making you much more prone to injury.
+Even the slightest difference can place undue pressure on the vertebrae, discs or articulate facets that make up your spine, as well as the muscles, tendons and ligaments that surround it, making you more prone to injury.